rick-roche/dotfiles/README.md

 These are my dotfiles, targetting macOS.
 Copied and modified from https://github.com/webpro/dotfiles.

+## NB!
+REPO HAS MOVED

+My dotfiles have moved to https://gitlab.com/rick-roche/dotfiles; this repo has been archived.

 ## Getting Started

 These instructions will assist in making use of my configurations.